George Berham Parr: Early life

 George Berham Parr was born on March 1, 1901, in San Diego, Texas.
-His father was Archie Parr, a prominent local political boss.
+His father was Archer "Archie" Parr, a prominent local political boss.

 Personal life

 Parr was a legislative page at the Texas capitol during one of his father's terms in the Texas Legislature and attended the West Texas Military Academy for four years.
 He graduated from Corpus Christi High School in 1921, where he played end on the football team that won the South Texas championship.
-He attended a variety of post-secondary educational institutions, each briefly, and without completing a degree.
-He entered the University of Texas Law School in 1923 as a special student, but left without taking a degree.
-In 1926, he passed the bar examination and was admitted to practice.
-Also in 1926, his father Archer Parr appointed him to complete the term of his brother, Givens Parr, as county judge in Duval County.
+Parr attended a variety of post-secondary educational institutions, each briefly, and without completing a degree.
+He entered the University of Texas Law School in 1923 as a special student, but again left without taking a degree.
+Still, in 1926 he passed the bar examination and was admitted to practice.
+Also that year, George's father appointed him to complete the term of George's brother, Givens Parr, as Duval county judge.

-In 1923, he married his high school sweetheart, Thelma Duckworth of Corpus Christi.
-They divorced and remarried, and divorced again in 1949.
-He subsequently married Eva Perez.
+In 1923, George Parr married his high school sweetheart, Thelma Duckworth of Corpus Christi.
+They divorced and remarried, and divorced again in 1949; Parr subsequently married Eva Perez.
 He had two daughters.

 For a time, Parr and his friends were enthusiastic and accomplished polo players, albeit on cow ponies with western saddles.